📷 : Pawel Spolnicki

 When I first started rhythmic gymnastics, it was at iStar Academy, so I’ve been with them and associated with them ever since I started.
 I was eight, so eight years now.

 What’s it like being coached by Lynne Hutchison?

 It’s amazing, I feel really privileged to be coached by an Olympian and previous Commonwealth Games medallist.
-She’s only just recently retired from the sport and that also gives another edge to her, because she knows how it feels in competition, she can relate to how I’m feeling.
-She’s also really good at choreographing routines and stuff, so I’m really privileged to have such an amazing coach.
+She’s only just recently retired from the sport and that also gives another edge to her, because she knows how it feels in competition so she can relate to how I’m feeling.
+She’s also really good at choreographing routines, so I’m really privileged to have such an amazing coach.

 📷 : Pawel Spolnicki

 How many hours a week do you train?

 It ranges from twenty-five hours to thirty plus hours a week so it’s quite a strict training regime.